Algebraic approximations of fibrations in abelian varieties over a curve: Introduction

 is the map induced by the quotient $R^{g}f_*\gO^{g-1}_{X/B} \to \cJ$.
-An argument involving Hodge theory shows that $V$ contains a dense subset parameterizing projective $J$-torsors.
+An argument involving Hodge theory shows that $V$ contains a dense subset parameterizing projective $J$-torsors~\cite{ClaudonToridefequiv}.

-When $f: X \to B$ is an elliptic fibration, the situation is more complicated but the construction of an algebraic approximation of $f$ in~\cite{HYLkodfibellip} is still based on the tautological family associated to some specific elliptic fibration and Hodge theory is again involved in the proof of the density result.
-This raises the question of whether we can construct for every fibration whose general fibers are abelian varieties, the analogue of tautological family for which there exist Hodge-theoretic arguments proving the density of projective members, thereby answering Question~\ref{que-appalgfibab}.
+When $f: X \to B$ is an elliptic fibration, the situation is much more complicated but the construction of an algebraic approximation of $f$ in~\cite{HYLkodfibellip} is still based on the tautological family associated to some specific elliptic fibration and Hodge theory is again involved in the proof of the density result.
+This raises the question of whether we can construct, more generally, for every fibration whose general fiber is an abelian variety, the analogue of tautological family and prove (by Hodge-theoretic arguments) that projective members are dense in this family, thereby answering Question~\ref{que-appalgfibab}.

 In this text, we will focus on fibrations $f : X \to B$ with $\dim B = 1$ and show that the above approach can indeed be carried out in this situation.
-For further applications (see \eg Corollary~\ref{cor-AbFibDefprec}), we will allow finite groups $G$ acting on $f$ and work out the proof in the $G$-equivariant setting.
-Under the assumption that $f$ has local sections at every point of $B$, we can construct a tautological family associated to $f$ (see Proposition-Definition~\ref{pro-def-existfam}) and prove that it is an algebraic approximation based on Zucker's work on variations of Hodge structures over a curve~\cite{ZuckerHdgL2} and the theory of generalized intermediate Jacobians due to Deligne, El Zein, and Zucker~\cite[Chapter XIV and XV]{Griffiths}.
+Due to the presence of singular fibers, the proof is technically more involved than in the smooth case and the implementation of the idea relies on work of Deligne, El Zein, and Zucker on variations of Hodge structures over a curve~\cite{ZuckerHdgL2, ElZeinZuck} and M. Saito's compactifications of Jacobian fibrations~\cite{MSaitoAdmnorm}.
+We will first show that under the assumption that $f$ has local sections at every point of $B$, we can construct a tautological family associated to $f$ (see Proposition-Definition~\ref{pro-def-existfam}) and prove that it is an algebraic approximation.

-\begin{thm} Let $G$ be a finite group and $f : X \to B$ a $G$-equivariant fibration with $X$ a compact Kähler manifold, $B$ a smooth projective curve, and a general fiber of $f$ an abelian variety.
+\begin{thm} Let $G$ be a finite group and let $f : X \to B$ be a $G$-equivariant fibration with $X$ being a compact K\"ahler manifold, $B$ a smooth projective curve, and a general fiber of $f$ an abelian variety.
 Assume that $f$ has local sections at every point of $B$, then the $G$-equivariant tautological family